Company Details

 Company Address

 The artistic side of the partnership does not seem to have prospered.
 Robert Vernon Heath was declared bankrupt in 1865.
 Vernon Heath & Co.
 Ltd (then at 43 Piccadilly and still owned by Heath) was voluntarily wound up in 1885 due to debts.
-Vernon Heath & Co. (at 37 Piccadilly from 1886 and owned by Eliza Rosina Swindon (b.1846), formerly manageress for Heath) was listed as photographers in the late 1880s but in financial difficulty.
+Vernon Heath & Co. photographers at 37 Piccadilly from 1886 was owned by Eliza Rosina Swindon (b.
+1846, Kennington) formerly manageress for Heath, it too was in financial difficulty by the end of the decade.
+Swindon was named in the divorce proceedings brought by the wife of Vernon Heath.

 References: